-Education and health promotion efforts that use IRCID data include lectures, press releases, articles, public service announcements, and disseminating educational materials.
-Annually, the IRCID provides a web-based report to disseminate information regarding congenital and inherited disorder surveillance, research, and prevention efforts ongoing in Iowa.
-Also, through collaboration with the Iowa Department of Public Health, the Registry has implemented a program to engage the Iowa community by providing parents of live born children diagnosed with birth defects resource materials and referrals to appropriate clinical, educational, and social services.
-Overall, the IRCID is a public health registry in vigorous pursuit of promoting the health and welfare of infants and children in Iowa.
+Education and health promotion efforts that use IRCID data include lectures, press releases, articles, public service announcements, and educational materials.
+Annually, IRCID provides a web-based report to disseminate information regarding congenital and inherited disorder surveillance, research, and prevention efforts ongoing in Iowa.
+Collaborating with the Iowa Department of Public Health, IRCID implemented a program to engage the Iowa community by providing parents of live born children diagnosed with birth defects resource materials and the opportunity to be referred to clinical, educational, and social services.